-JColor is a Java library that offers you a convenient way to print colored messages on a terminal.
+JColor is a Java library that offers an easy way to print colored messages on a terminal

 It all started when I needed to create an application with multiple levels of debug.
 The solution was an object (a Printer) with a maximum level of debug.
 Every debug message delivered to it had a level.
 If the Printer had an equal or greater level, the debug message would be printed.
 This allows you to place debug messages with different levels along the code.
 Then, when initiating the app, you choose a maximum level of debug and only the debug messages with an equal or lower level will be displayed.
 Even better you can change that maximum level dynamically.